 Brush cutters are the heavy-duty version of weed eaters.
 These machines use a blade at the end of a long motorized shaft to clear away thick undergrowth and brush, rather than just cutting weeds and grass.
 If you have thick brush in your yard, a brush cutter is the only thing to do the trick, not a weed eater.
 But, how can you decide which brush cutter to get?

-There are many different types of brush cutters and a lot of factors to consider.
+There are many different types of brush cutters and many factors to consider.
 So, what’s the best option for you?
 I want to go over some of the most important things to look at and how you should decide on the best brush cutter for your needs.

 Who Can Benefit from Using a Brush Cutter?